gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 recommended to define a setting that represents the policy to allow fallback or not.
-However, the possibility to use fallback is based on the ULP can operate using user messages that are no longer than 16383 bytes.
+However, the possibility to use fallback is based on the ULP can operate using user messages that are no longer than 16383 bytes and where the security issues can be mitigated or considerd acceptable.
 Fallback is NOT RECOMMEND to be enabled as it enables downgrade to weaker algorithms and versions of DTLS.

-A SCTP client that receives an INIT-ACK that doesn't contain the DTLS-supported message but do include the SCTP-AUTH parameters can attempt to perform an DTLS handshake following this specification.
-For an RFC 6083 client it is likely that the preferred HMAC-ALGO indicates SHA-1.
-The client performing fallback needs to follow the capabilities indicated in the SCTP parameter if its policy accepts it.
+A SCTP client that receives an INIT-ACK that doesn't contain the SCTP-Adaptation-Indication parameter with the DTLS/SCTP adaptation layer codepoint but do include the SCTP-AUTH parameters on a server that are expected to provide services using DTLS could attempt DTLS per RFC 6083 as fallback.
+However, the fallback attempt should only be performed if policy says that is acceptable.

-When performing the DTLS handshake it MUST include the TLS extension "dtls_over_sctp_maximum_message_size".
-If the server includes that extension in its handshake message it indicates that the association may experience a potential attack where an on-path attacker has attempted to downgrade the response to RFC 6083 by removing the SCTP DTLS-Supported parameter.
-In this case the user message limit is per the TLS extension and the client can continue per this specification.
-Otherwise the continued processing will be per RFC 6083 and the user messages limited to 16383 bytes.

-A SCTP server that receives an INIT which doesn't contain the DTLS-supported message but do contain the three parameters for SCTP-AUTH, i.e. RANDOM, CHUNKS, and HMAC-ALGO, could attempt to accept fallback to {{RFC6083}} if accepted by policy.
-First an RFC 6083 client is likely preferring SHA-1 in HMAC-ALGO parameter for SCTP-AUTH.

 If fallback is allowed it is possible that the client will send plain text user messages prior to DTLS handshake as it is allowed per RFC 6083.